Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Bake the apple bread pudding for 45 minutes, covered with aluminum foil.
 Remove the foil and bake for an additional 30 minutes or until the top is lightly golden and a knife inserted into the center comes out clean.

 • While your apple bread pudding finishes baking, you can make your caramel sauce by adding the unsalted butter, granulated sugar, and light brown sugar to a saucepan on medium heat.
-You will melt your butter and cook your sugars for 5 to 6 minutes, whisking constantly or until the mixture reaches 220°F on a candy thermometer.
+Melt the butter and cook the sugars for 5 to 6 minutes, whisking constantly or until the mixture reaches 220°F on a candy thermometer.
 Be very careful not to let your sugars burn.

 • Remove the saucepan from the heat and whisk in the half & half, vanilla extract, and salt until fully incorporated.
 Be very careful working with hot sugars like this caramel sauce.
 It can cause severe burns if not handled properly.